jonnymaserati/jonnymaserati.github.io/_posts/2022-05-26-a-modified-tortuosity-index.markdown

 ```console
 >>> survey.normals
 ```
 Reviewing the array of normal vectors reveals that for the tangent sections of the well there are *no* normal vectors on account of there being no solution to a cross product of identical vectors.
-This is a useful result as it allows up to include these tangent sections as descrete curve turns (with infinite radius) where the arc length is equal to the chord length.
+This is a useful result as it allows up to include these tangent sections as discrete curve turns (with infinite radius) where the arc length is equal to the chord length.

 Below is a plot of the well path with the curve turn normals added: